wp-plugins/functionscapacitor/readme.txt

 = Method with a widget =

-Add a functionsCapacitor widget, select a function, input functions parameters like "parameter1=value&parameter2=value" (without quotes).
+Add a functionsCapacitor widget, select a function, input function parameters like "parameter1=value&parameter2=value" (without quotes).

 = Method by custom fields =